 Flake your rope after you finished climbing has a few advantages.
 Flaking rope will help to remove any kinks or knots in the rope.
 It can be a real pain and even dangerous if the belayer has to constantly deal with kinks or worst knots on the rope in the middle of a belay.
 Flak to ensure that the rope is free of kinks and knots before keeping it in your rope bag.
 Kinks and knots on ropes can cause the rope to be wiry and difficult to manage.

 Use a rope bag or groundsheet

 Always try to keep your rope off the rough and abrasive ground especially if you are climbing outdoor.
 When you are belaying a climber, the climbing rope will be on the ground.
-As you belay the rope will be drag across the ground where dirt can get adhere and trap on the rope.
+As you belay the rope will be dragged across the ground where dirt can get adhered and trapped on the rope.
 So always flake your rope onto a rope bag and belay next to it.